OpenMDAO/dymos/mkdocs/docs/features/phases/variables.md

 polynomial is specified using the *transcription_order* method.  **In Dymos, the minimum state transcription order is 3.**

-Users can specify bounds, scaling, and units of the state variables with the phase method `add_state`.
+Users can specify bounds and scaling of the state variables with the phase method `add_state`.
+The units and shape arguments are not required, as dymos will pull that information from the rate_source when possible.
+You may still add units if you would like the driver or the timeseries to see a different unit than what is defined in the rate source.
+There are two exceptions:
+ - If the rate_source references a control that has no targets, shape is required.
+ - If the rate_source is another state, that state needs to be declared first.
+If the relationship is circular, shape is required.

 Settings on a previously-added state variable may be changed using the `set_state_options` method.
 The following options are valid: